lanterndata/lantern/README.md

 ## 🗺️ Roadmap

-- Cloud-hosted version of Lantern
+- Cloud-hosted version of Lantern - [Sign up](https://forms.gle/YwxTzN9138LZEeCw8) for updates
 - Hardware-accelerated distance metrics, tailored for your CPU, enabling faster queries
 - Templates and guides for building applications for different industries
 - More tools for generating embeddings (support for third party model API’s, more local models)